 Connecting Hardware Remotely

 You can easily have any hardware that is IP addressable connected by the student for teachers to review their work.
 This would be any Internet of Things IOT device as well as many other things that could be connected via a 3g phone wifi.
-Lift control, Air conditioners, Fridges, PLCs, SCADA Systems, Cars and much more.
-If it has an IP address you can review it and program it remotely.
-Teachers can also make expensive equipment accessible remotely to students in the same way.

 If a device is not available remotely because it is not IP addressable some simple Process Control Hardware can be added at the teacher side to then make it available.
 Water tanks, pumps, valves and motors are examples.